manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ```sql
 "Bill Gates" PARAGRAPH "Steve Jobs"
 ```
-`SENTENCE` and `PARAGRAPH` operators matches the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
-The arguments can be either keywords, or phrases, or the instances of the same operator.
+The `SENTENCE` and `PARAGRAPH` operators match a document when both of their arguments are within the same sentence or the same paragraph of text, respectively.
+These arguments can be keywords, phrases, or instances of the same operator.

-The order of the arguments within the sentence or paragraph does not matter.
-These operators only work on tables built with [index_sp](../../Creating_a_table/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) (sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
-Refer to the [index_sp](../../Creating_a_table/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) directive documentation for the notes on what's considered a sentence and a paragraph.
+The order of the arguments within the sentence or paragraph is irrelevant.
+These operators function only with tables built with [index_sp](../../Creating_a_table/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) (sentence and paragraph indexing feature) enabled and revert to a simple AND operation otherwise.
+For information on what constitutes a sentence and a paragraph, refer to the [index_sp](../../Creating_a_table/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) directive documentation.

 ### ZONE limit operator